dskram85/d7vk/README.md

 ﻿# D7VK

 A Vulkan-based translation layer for Direct3D 7, which allows running 3D applications on Linux using Wine.
-It uses DXVK's d3d9 backend as well as Wine's ddraw implementation (or the windows native ddraw) and acts as a proxy between the two, providing a minimal d3d7-on-d3d9 implementation.
+It uses DXVK's D3D9 backend as well as Wine's DDraw implementation (or the windows native DDraw) and acts as a proxy between the two, providing a minimal D3D7-on-D3D9 implementation.
 The project is currently in its early days.
 Expect most things to run, but not necessarily correctly or optimally.

 ## FAQ

-### Will d7vk work with every d3d7 game out there?
+### Will D7VK work with every D3D7 game out there?

-Sadly, no. d3d7 is a land of highly cursed API interoperability, and applications that for one reason or another mix and match d3d7 with older ddraw (not ddraw7) and/or with GDI are not expected to ever work.
+Sadly, no. D3D7 is a land of highly cursed API interoperability, and applications that for one reason or another mix and match D3D7 with older DDraw (not DDraw7) and/or with GDI are not expected to ever work.
 If those games provide alternative renderers, based on Glide or OpenGL, I strongly recommend you use those, together with [nGlide](https://www.zeus-software.com/downloads/nglide) where applicable.

 If you're wondering about the current state of a certain game, a good starting point would be checking [the issue tracker](https://github.com/WinterSnowfall/d7vk/issues).

-### What should I do if a game doesn't work (properly) with d7vk?
+### What should I do if a game doesn't work (properly) with D7VK?

-I'll try to get as much game coverage as possible in d7vk, of course, but if something just doesn't work, simply use WineD3D - it's awesome and has the benefit of implementing *everything* there ever is to worry about in ddraw and GDI, so it's far, far less prone to cursed interop madness.
+I'll try to get as much game coverage as possible in D7VK, of course, but if something just doesn't work, simply use WineD3D - it's awesome and has the benefit of implementing *everything* there ever is to worry about in ddraw and GDI, so it's far, far less prone to cursed interop madness.
 Reports of issues and bugs are very welcome, as they ensure proper tracking and awareness, so please do report any problems you encounter if you have the time.

-### Is d7vk really needed?
+### Is D7VK really needed?

 No, not really.
-I am aware there are plenty of other (good) options out there for d3d7 translation, and while d7vk may perform better in some applications/situations, it will most likely not outperform those other options universally.
+I am aware there are plenty of other (good) options out there for D3D7 translation, and while D7VK may perform better in some applications/situations, it will most likely not outperform those other options universally.
 But having more options on the table is a good thing in my book at least.

-You can also expect it to have the same level of per application/targeted configuration profiles and fixes that you're used to seeing in dxvk proper.
-It also gives us (d3d8/9 dxvk developers) a platform to stress test the fixed function implementation with even older games, which is one of the main goals of the project... besides me wanting to play Sacrifice and Disciples II on top of dxvk.
+You can also expect it to have the same level of per application/targeted configuration profiles and fixes that you're used to seeing in DXVK proper.
+It also gives us (D3D8/9 DXVK developers) a platform to stress test the fixed function implementation with even older games, which is one of the main goals of the project... besides me wanting to play Sacrifice and Disciples II on top of DXVK.
 Yeah, that's how it all started.

-### Will dxvk's d3d9 config options work with d7vk?
+### Will DXVK's D3D9 config options work with D7VK?

-Yes, because d7vk relies on dxvk's d3d9 backend, so everything ends up there anyway.
+Yes, because D7VK relies on DXVK's D3D9 backend, so everything ends up there anyway.

+### I get no VSync although the application has an option for it.
+What's going on?

+How VSync is implemented and handled differs wildly between DDraw/D3D7 and D3D9, therefore there's no easy answer here or any sort of possible direct mapping.
+We properly enable VSync for applications that make use of `IDirectDraw7::WaitForVerticalBlank`, however if you want to disable VSync in such cases, that will require an application restart.
+D7VK also enables VSync by default when the application requests a non-exclusive mode (this usually means windowed rendering, but is not limited to that).

+D7VK also provides various frame rate limits as built-in config options for games that are known to break or suffer from various bugs at high frame rates.
+You can however use the traditional DXVK config options for controlling either frame late limits or the presentation interval, namely: `d3d9.maxFrameRate` and `d3d9.presentInterval`, with values of your choosing, either to override any existing settings or to specify your own.
+This is useful when applying modern patches or mods that may fix these issues entirely.

-### Since d3d7 AA isn't actually supported, is there a way to force MSAA?
+### Since D3D7 AA isn't actually supported, is there a way to force MSAA?

 Yes, use `d3d7.forceMSAA = <your_desired_MSAA_level>`.
 2, 4 and 8 (x MSAA) are supported.
-Note that d3d7 AA support is advertised, so games will let you enable it, however D3DRENDERSTATE_ANTIALIAS (toggleable AA) isn't compatible with d3d9, so you will not get any AA without forcing the MSAA level.
+Note that D3D7 AA support is advertised, so games will let you enable it, however `D3DRENDERSTATE_ANTIALIAS`/`D3DRS_MULTISAMPLEANTIALIAS` isn't implemented in (D3D9) DXVK, so you will not get any AA without forcing the MSAA level.

 ### Will it work on Windows?

 Maybe?
 I'm not using Windows, so can't test it or develop it to be adapted to such situations.
 Its primarily intended use case is, and always will be, Wine/Linux.
-To that end, d7vk is pretty much aligned with upstream dxvk.
+To that end, D7VK is pretty much aligned with upstream DXVK.

-### Will it be upstreamed to dxvk at some point?
+### Will it be upstreamed to DXVK at some point?

 No.

 ### Will it be expanded to include support for earlier D3D APIs?

-Also no. d3d7 is enough of a challenge and a mess as it is.
-The further we stray from d3d9, the further we stray from the divine.
+Also no. D3D7 is enough of a challenge and a mess as it is.
+The further we stray from D3D9, the further we stray from the divine.

 ## Acknowledgments